RoboJackets/robocup-software/docs/source/tutorial.rst

   radio files that you explored earlier along with other crucial source files that aid in motion control, soccer ui, etc. You will get familiar with these files as you continue to contribute to the codebase.
-* Many of the nodes have an environment variable set for their "node"_main.cpp.
+* Many of the nodes have an environment variable set for their <node>_main.cpp.
   (HINT: There is a connection between the nodes that have these variables and the nodes that are returned by the ROS CLI)
 * Each of the nodes that have a source variable are added in the CMake file as